 Once established, all monthly income from pensions, investments and Social Security must be deposited into the trust account.
-(The name of the payee on the bank account does not need to be changed, although it is preferrably that the account be noted as a “trust account for the benefit of the payee”.
+(The name of the payee on the bank account does not need to be changed, although it is preferably that the account be noted as a “trust account for the benefit of the payee”.
 Direct deposit of government benefit checks is preferred.)

-If a Medicaid Qualifying Trust is used for a person who is receiving Home and Community Based Services (including residence in an assisted living that is paid by Medicaid), Consumer Directed Attendant Support Services (CDASS) or Program for All-Inclusive Care of the Elderly (PACE), the individual is allowed to keep $1911.
+If a Qualifying Trust is used for a person who is receiving Home and Community Based Services (including residence in an assisted living that is paid by Medicaid), Consumer Directed Attendant Support Services (CDASS) or Program for All-Inclusive Care of the Elderly (PACE), the individual is allowed to keep $2,199.
 Additional funds must be made available to the State of Colorado upon the death of the individual and/or put in a separate bank account with the State of Colorado as the beneficiary.